gvwilson/sensibleadventures/bookster/bookster.md

 He paused a moment, his eyes focused on the distance.
 "Those who fled north into Ruuda were taken apart by the Pale Remainder.
-Those who went south to Praczedt, *la*, wherever they went, they found Yegor the Sharp's story of their 'secret knowledge' waiting for them."
+Those who went south to Praczedt, *la*, wherever they went, they found the story of their 'secret knowledge' waiting for them."

 "Sounds like you have a soft spot for the Hett."
 Laeuc's voice behind them gave Erileine a jolt.
-How long had her father been listening?

-But Razi was unperturbed.
+Razi shrugged.
 "They are an interesting people.  *La*, merely the fact that they *are* a people, after centuries without a home, makes them interesting."

 "Well, best to keep that interest to yourself, at least in company."
 Laeuc nodded at the campground ahead of them, where a double dozen